acendan/reascripts/README.md

 To download or get the latest version of these scripts (see below for full list included with ReaTeams), simply go to the Extensions menu > ReaPack, and click "Synchronize Packages".

+### My Scripts Included with ReaTeams
+- acendan_Find and Replace in Region Names.lua
+- acendan_Find and Replace in Marker Names.lua

 ## My GitHub ReaPack Installation (Optional)
 If you would prefer to import ALL of the scripts here (including those that aren't packaged with ReaTeams), copy and paste the following URL in Extensions > ReaPack > Import a Repository:
 > https://acendan.github.io/reascripts/index.xml